Aitous/ENE223/README.md

 - Porosity is constant.
 - Valid hypothesises for the well model development (Radial-flow, steady-state or pseudosteady-state, fully penetrating, No interference with boundaries or other wells).

-We first formulate the equations governing flow in these media using the mass oncervation equation and Darcy's equation.
-Next, we use a discretization scheme IMPES to discretize these equations.
+We first formulate the equations governing flow in these media using the mass conservation equation and Darcy's equation.
+Next, we use a discretization scheme Fully Implicit to discretize these equations.
 We form our residual vector and from that we can compute our Jacobian and use a Newton method solving strategy.

 The results from different simulations will be presented and compared to the ones from ECLIPSE software.

+I have implented additional options like IMPES descretization strategy and using Automatic Differentiation from Pytorch to compute the Jacobian.